If you start working for yourself, you’re classed as a self-employed sole trader - even if you’ve not yet told HM Revenue and Customs (HMRC).

 As a sole trader, you run your own business as an individual.
 You can keep all your business’s profits after you’ve paid tax on them.

 You can employ staff.
 ‘Sole trader’ means you’re responsible for the business, not that you have to work alone.

-- any losses your business makes
+You’re personally responsible for any losses your business makes.

-How to set up as sole trader
+Find out how to set up as sole trader.

 - send a Self Assessment tax return every year

 - pay Income Tax on the profits your business makes